Nivalyx/osu-wiki/wiki/Tournaments/POT/1/en.md

 The **PERAK osu!
 Tournament** is a double-elimination 1v1 osu!standard tournament hosted by ![][flag_ID] [Splacten](https://osu.ppy.sh/users/10018405) and ![][flag_ID] [Larzz](https://osu.ppy.sh/users/10483670).
 The tournament is open to all players who are registered as a student at (or as an alumni of) [Universitas Indonesia's Faculty of Computer Science](https://cs.ui.id) regardless of rank.
 It is the first iteration of the PERAK osu!
 Tournament.

+PERAK osu!
+Tournament is being held as a part of the [PERAK Games League](https://perak.cs.ui.ac.id/) festival.

 ## Tournament schedule

 | Event | Timestamp |